Performance management policy template

 Who should use this template?

-Any business wanting fair, consistent performance management
+Any Australian business that wants fair, consistent performance management

 Related guides

-Framework for assessing new employees during their probation period.
+Assess and confirm new employees during their probation period.

-View templateCapability management policy
+View templatePerformance management policy FAQ

 This document is a general HR template provided for informational purposes only.
 It is not legal advice and may not reflect the latest changes in legislation or apply to every workplace situation.
 RosterElf Pty Ltd and the template provider accept no liability for any loss arising from reliance on this document.
 Users should seek independent legal advice and customise the template to ensure it complies with all relevant laws, awards and workplace requirements.